benfoster/o9d-observability/README.md

 This project was heavily inspired by the [Open Telemetry Libraries for .NET](https://github.com/open-telemetry/opentelemetry-dotnet).

 We wanted to make it easy to plug in additional instrumentation without a lot of ceremony.
-Suppose you want to add instrument operations in the DazzleDB .NET client.
+Suppose you want to instrument operations in the DazzleDB .NET client.
 Fortunately the client already emits events to a Diagnostic Source and the Observability library makes it easy to tap into them.

 ### Create an observer